giusguerrini/xwterm/README.md

 go to the "example" folder and launch "./example.py", then open your browser at the URL http://127.0.0.1:8000 . **Do not use the example as if it were a real terminal server**; it is meant only to familiarize with the AnsiTerm class and ease its development.

+The terminal gets the stream of characters to display by periodically sending HTTP GET requests, and sends terminal events (e.g., key events) to the host by sending HTTP POST requests.
+Also, the terminal needs to communicate its initial size to the host through an additional parameter in GET request.
+By default, the terminal generate these
+requests:

+- "/?size=<lines>x<columns>": configure the screen size (e.g., "/?size=40x120").
+- "/?console": requests pending character to display.
+- "/": the POST request containing the stream of terminal events (mainly keys).

+These defaults can be changed by specifying these parameters:

+- "config": specifies the request by which the terminal sends the screen size.
+The strings "?lines?" and "?columns?" here are used as placeholders for the actual number of lines and columns.
+The default is "/?size=?lines?x?columns?".
+- "source": The request to get the stream of pending characters.
+Default is "/?console".
+- "dest": The POST request to send terminal events.
+Default is "/".

 ## TODO
 Many things to do: